pyro-kinetics/pyrokinetics/docs/user_guide/structure.rst

   - Accessed via ``pyro.numerics``
   - Sets up numerical grid and certain physics models

-- :py:class:`GKInput`
+- :py:class:`.GKInput`

   - Accessed via ``pyro.gk_input``
   - Holds gyrokinetics input data and methods specific to each gyrokinetics code
-  - Can be used to directly populate :py:class:`LocalGeometry` and `LocalSpecies`
+  - Can be used to directly populate :py:class:`.LocalGeometry` and `LocalSpecies`
   - Used to set `Numerics`

 * `normalisation`